7Dieg0/Assignment1--Research-Repository/README.md

 ### Did you have any blocks during this challenge?
 How did you overcome them?

+At the beginning our team just focus on building as high as we can, and we used too many marshmallows.
+It caused that our tower is not stable enough, collapsed several times.
+We reduced the use of marshmallows and optimized the structure of the towerand and did a good job finally.

 ### So far, what was the hardest moment of this course for you?

+For me the main problem is my English is not enough although I'm keep improving.
+Sometimes I got lost totally, I felt frustrated.
+And then I have spent munch more time to understand after course.

 ### What is OOP?

+Never heard that before, I search it on Google.

+Object Oriented programming (OOP) is a programming paradigm that relies on the concept of classes and objects.
+It is used to structure a software program into simple, reusable pieces of code blueprints (usually called classes), which are used to create individual instances of objects.

 ### Are you using the canvas content?
 Do you find it helpful or tedious?

+I often use the canvas content, I can discuss my problems with my mates and try to find solution.
+I use it to browse my course overview to get some learning materials, it is very helpful.

 ### Which parts of the work did you find tedious?

+At the moment, everything is new for me, I never felt tedious so far.
+To be honest it's more of a challenge for me.

 ### What is polymorphism?